First passage times of two-correlated processes: analytical results for the Wiener process and a numerical method for diffusion processes: Abstract

 \section{Abstract}

-Given a two-dimensional correlated diffusion process, we determine the joint density of the first passage times of the process to some constant boundaries, which we assume to be either crossing or absorbing.
-This joint density depends on the transition densities of the process constrained to be below these levels.
-For general bivariate stochastic processes, closed expressions are not available.
-We show that the transition densities are solutions of a system of Volterra-Fredholm first kind integral equations.
-We propose a numerical algorithm to solve the system and thus to approximate the joint density of the first passage times, and we prove the convergence of the method.
-Given two correlated Wiener processes with drift, we provide explicit expressions of several distributions of interest, including the transition densities and the joint density of the passage times.
-A comparison between theoretical and numerical results for two correlated Wiener and a numerical illustration for two correlated Ornstein-Uhlenbeck process are carried out.
+Given a two-dimensional correlated diffusion process, we determine the joint density of the first passage times of the process to some constant boundaries.
+This quantity depends on the joint density of the first passage time of the first crossing component and of the position of the second crossing component before its crossing time.
+First we show that these densities are solutions of a system of Volterra-Fredholm first kind integral equations.
+Then we propose a numerical algorithm to solve it and we describe how to use the algorithm to approximate the joint density of the first passage times.
+The convergence of the method is theoretically proved for bivariate diffusion processes.
+We derive explicit expressions for these and other quantities of interest in the case of a bivariate Wiener process, correcting previous misprints appearing in the literature.
+Finally we illustrate the application of the method through a set of examples.

+{\bf This paper replaces the old version \lq\lq First passage times of two-dimensional correlated diffusion processes: analytical and numerical methods \rq\rq.
+Please site this article as L. Sacerdote, M. Tamborrino, and C. Zucca.
+First passage times of two-dimensional correlated processes: analytical results for the Wiener process and a numerical method for diffusion processes, Journal of Computational and Applied Mathematics, 296, 275-292, 2016.}